realworldocaml/book/en/08-imperative-programming.md

 iteration (even by the iterating thread).
 We might allow lock recursion to allow mutations by the iterating thread, but in general the synchronization might involve multiple threads, resulting in deadlock.
-Lock-free iteration ensures that the `ConcurrentHashMap` will not be involved in a deadlock cycle.
+Lock-free iteration ensures that the `Concurrent_dictionary` will not be involved in a deadlock cycle.

 ## Input and output (fix this chapter heading)